 What is product management?
 What does a product manager do?
 What makes a great product manager, and how do you become one?
-Originally published in 2005, this is the classic essay by Ken Norton that defined the role of product management and launched thousands of PM careers.
+Updated in 2021, this is the classic essay by Ken Norton that defined the role of product management and launched thousands of PM careers.

 Remember friend, nobody asked you to show up